goschtl/zope/z3c.zalchemy/sandbox/src/z3c/zalchemy/README.txt

 SQLAlchemy and Zope 3
 =====================

-"zalchemy" integrates the object relational mapper sqlalchemy into zope 3 as SQLOS integrates sqlobject.
+"z3c.zalchemy" integrates the object relational mapper sqlalchemy into zope 3 as SQLOS integrates sqlobject.

 zalchemy tries to do it's best not to interfere with the standard sqlalchemy usage.